-ТОРІС ANSWER DETAILS Taxes and Withholding 7 YES Arkansas employers are required to withhold tax from wages of employees who work within the state of Arkansas.
-Verify all requirements with the Arkansas.
-Department of Finance and Administration.
-Employers must pay Arkansas.
-Unemployment Insurance taxes if: You paid cash wages to farm workers of \$20,000 or more in any quarter in the current or preceding calendar year; or You employed ten or more farm workers for some part of a day in 20 or more weeks of the current or preceding calendar year.
-Deductions and Allowances 8 YES Arkansas allows employers an allowance not to exceed thirty cents (\$0.30) per hour for the reasonable value of board, lodging, apparel or other items and services as part of the hourly rate paid to employees.
-Bonuses NO Arkansas wage law does not explicitly address bonuses.
+You paid cash wages to farm workers of \$20,000 or more in any quarter in the current or preceding calendar year; or You employed ten or more farm workers for some part of a day in 20 or more weeks of the current or preceding calendar year, regardless of whether they were employed at the same moment of time.
+Deductions and Allowances 8 YES Arkansas allows employers an allowance for the reasonable value of board, lodging, apparel or other items and services as part of the hourly rate paid to employees.
+Employer may not make deductions from the minimum wage and overtime wages except for those: Authorized ore required by law.
+Not otherwise prohibited and that are: For the employee's benefit; and Authorized by the employee in writing.
+Employers may not make deductions from the applicable minimum wage rates for items including: Spoilage or breakage Cash or inventory shortage or losses Fines or penalties for lateness Misconduct Quitting by an employee without notice Bonuses NO Arkansas wage law does not explicitly address bonuses.
 Generally, discretionary bonuses are not considered wages, while nondiscretionary bonuses paid under an agreement are considered wages and protected under wage law.
 Employers should follow any written policy they have about paying bonuses as a best practice.
 A nondiscretionary bonus is one where the amount and criteria for getting the bonus are announced in advance.
 For example, performance goals (like meeting somatic cell count goals) that workers know about in advance.
 Discretionary bonuses are ones that are not announced in advance, not expected by the employee, and not an incentive for the employee.
 For example, when the farm reaches a certain financial goal and decides to give all employees a bonus.